 Unripe tomatoes are extremely dangerous for kitties.
 The stems and leaves are also quite toxic.
 Solanine is incredibly harmful to felines.
 It is an emergency situation if a cat has ingested unripe tomatoes, stems, or leaves.
 Owners should contact their veterinarian immediately for guidance on what to do next.
 Owners will want to ensure that their cats cannot access any plants they have planted or have hanging around the fridge or pantry.

 Felines are obligate carnivores who need meat and high-quality animal proteins to fully develop and be healthy as adults.
 Fruits and vegetables are not the food they would eat naturally.
-Fruits and vegetables are extremely high in carbohydrates, which felines have difficulty digesting.
-There is absolutely zero health or nutritional benefit for a kitty from eating tomatoes, and if possible, it should always be avoided.
+Fruits, and vegetables are extremely high in carbohydrates, which felines have difficulty digesting.
+Eating tomatoes has absolutely zero health or nutritional benefit for a kitty.
+If possible, it should always be avoided.

 Tomato Plant Poisoning In Cats